BNLLEN supports a range of Professional Development and Careers Networks across the region.

 - Provide up to three professional development sessions relevant to the needs of the network members.

 The BNCG is made up of twenty-five (25) member schools and community education providers who come together twice a school term.
-With exception of the first meeting, all others were held virtually between Term 1 and 4 due to the COVID-19 pandemic.

 Real Industry Job Interviews